-- Level of treatment e.g. primary, secondary, tertiary etc. - Type of treatment e.g. septic tank, lamella type primary settlement, activated sludge secondary treatment, tertiary polishing filter, sludge thickening and dewatering, etc. - Details of the treatment system such as the treatment system design, capacity, size of the various unit processes, facilities for expansion, etc. - Schematic process flow diagram. - Where the works are a package plant, the type and model are to be detailed and the manufacturer's technical information is to be submitted. - Details of the percolation area; - Site drawing at an appropriate scale identifying points at which the licensing authority can have access for sampling purposes. - Performance guarantees for the various treatment processes e.g. level of reduction of a parameter (% removal), treated effluent concentrations, limits (ph 6.5 -8.5), etc. - Depth below ground of the base of the discharge pipe(s).
+- Level of treatment e.g. primary, secondary, tertiary etc. - Type of treatment e.g. lamella type primary settlement, activated sludge secondary treatment, chemical addition for phosphorus removal, sludge thickening and dewatering, etc. - Details of the treatment works such as the treatment works capacity, size of the various unit processes, facilities for expansion, etc. - Schematic process flow diagram. - Where the works are a package plant, the type and model are to be detailed and the manufacturer's technical information is to be submitted. - Site drawing at an appropriate scale identifying points at which the licensing authority can have access for sampling purposes. - Performance guarantees for the various treatment processes e.g. level of reduction of a parameter (% removal), treated effluent concentrations, limits (ph 6.5 -8.5), etc.